jkibble/webpack-svelte-tailwind/README.md

 Webpack setup with svelte and tailwind css

-I wanted to use vite because it's just so much easier to setup but it doesn't have the flexability I need
+Vite with rollup worked quite well until I wanted some more complex setups

+I could get it mostly working with vite and even just rollup to some degree but it was very kludgy.
+Thought I should give webpack and try and in a few hours this is what I came up with